thuehn/PowQuty/README.md

 * the configuration file in /etc/powqutyd/powqutyd.cfg

-### How to show PowQutys power quality plots in your local routers web-interface
+### How to show PowQuty's power quality plots in your local routers web-interface

-1. point your Linux LEDE feeds.conf to our PowQuty repository by adding the following line to your feeds.conf:
+1. point your Linux OpenWrt feeds.conf to our PowQuty repository by adding the following line to your feeds.conf:
 ```
 src-git powquty https://github.com/thuehn/powquty.git
 ```
 2. trigger a `feeds update`
 3. select our luci_app_powquty from `make menuconfig` under menu LUCI
-4. rebuild your LEDE image
+4. rebuild your OpenWrt image
-5. flash a new image or install the luci_app_powquty with the hepl of opkg
+5. flash a new image or install the luci_app_powquty with the help of opkg

 ## How to use PowQuty ?